Neutral / cushion / high arch

 - Formerly, the outsole material of the PureGrit 6 was made with blown rubber.
 Although this material delivers sufficient grip and durability, it was replaced with sticky rubber to improve the overall traction underfoot.

-- Also with the same aim, the tread pattern was updated from hexagon shapes on the previous version to a mixture of hexagons and chevrons.
+- Also with the same aim, the tread pattern on this Brooks trail running shoe was updated from hexagon shapes on the previous version to a mixture of hexagons and chevrons.
 Not only does the tread complement the grip delivered by the outsole material, but its grasp on multiple surfaces has also improved.

 - The upper has been newly designed.
 One of the materials on this part of the shoe is heat-activated yarn which snugly wraps the foot without inhibiting its movement.
 On this new version, only one side of the shoe has the 3D rubber print.
 More specifically, it was placed on high-wear areas, while the other side has the air mesh material which promotes breathability.

 - The new Ariaprene tongue was designed to keep debris and dirt from entering the shoe.
 Aside from its protective purpose, it’s also quick-draining which means that it quickly eliminates water, aiding in keeping the foot dry.

 - Instead of the traditional laces which go straight towards the toe box, the lacing on this new version curves inwards slightly.
 This will be apparent when a runner looks at PureGrit 6 and PureGrit 7 from the top view.